nwinkler/bookmarklet/README.md

 ## Example

-Give this code in your current editor
+Given this code in your current editor

 ```javascript
 var div = document.createElement('div');